drBenway/pixi-vn-wiki/start/why.md

 ## Features of Pixi’VN

 Its great **versatility** is due to the fact that Pixi’VN is an npm package, and not a framework.
-This means that it can be installed on any Node.js project and coupled with your favorite JavaScript framework (React, Vue, Angular, etc.) and use the provided features (even if only partially) for a specific purpose, which can be for example the creation of a visual novel or another type of 2D game (such as Point and Click Adventure Games, RPGs, etc...), use only the narrative features in a 3D game, display an animation in a website etc...
+This means that it can be installed on any Node.js project and coupled with your favorite JavaScript framework (React, Vue, Angular, etc.).
+You may use the provided functionality (even if only partially) for a variety of purposes, from creating a visual novel or other type of 2D game (such as point-and-click adventure, RPGs, etc.), using only the narrative features in a 3D game, displaying an animation on a website, etc.

 To be as **light** as possible, it only takes care of certain essential features, giving the possibility to increase them with other libraries.
 It is not necessary to use heavy IDEs to develop, but any code editor can be enough.